elinakly/minishell42/parse/researchdump.md

 ~~No idea if that makes any logical sense and unsure how to pass results of each action around, but it's something.~~ After having talked to other people this way of action types doesn't really make sense, a pipe doesn't need its own action, but rather an EXEC_COMMAND action needs to have pipe/redir flags etc probably!

+This is currently super outdated and will not see updates until I am further into parsing

+## Interpreting each token
+I've done some research on how bash interprets tokens and it's a lot to remember so I will store some examples here:

+`echo a > test.txt b` here `test.txt` is interpreted as the outfile, and `b` becomes the second argument for echo.
+Bash first opens the outfile, then echoes `a` and `b` into it.

+`cat < test.txt a` here `test.txt` is interpreted as the outfile, and `a` becomes the second argument for echo.
+Because cat uses arguments as filenames as well, it will take `a` as a second file to display.

+`cat < test.txt > text.txt` opens `test.txt` for cat to read, but then the output redirection also opens and truncates `test.txt` before `cat` can read from it, resulting in an empty text file and no output from `cat`.

+`> a < a` is shitty but should work, since there is no command, bash will do `no-op` (fancy word for nothing), and redirect the output of said nothing to the file `a`, but first it will also want to read file `a` and redirect it as input into nothing yet again.
+Ideally this kind of nonsense gets simplified to just opening `a` for output, truncating it and doing nothing else.
+Send help.
+Please.

+Now just need to make sure that arguments after infile/outfile are linked back to the right command, but should be doable.

+Worth noting: input and output files can never come before a redirect operator, they only ever come after.

+TODO: Find more info about how arguments behave for a `no-op`

+### Heredocs stuff for this section
+If a heredoc (`<<`) is present in the command anywhere, that takes priority even over input and output redirections.
+The heredoc must be completed before anything else.
+It first stores all the text in memory, and upon heredoc completion, writes it all to a temporary file (usually stored in `/tmp/`).
+That file will then be used as infile like a regular `<` operator.
+Similarly to those operators, any arguments that come after a heredoc delimiter are then linked back to the command that came before the heredoc / operator.